Multipurpose Event Center Complex Project

 OperationsWith Howard Payne University taking over the operations and staffing of the Coliseum, that portion of the City’s community facilities budget will be re-allocated to the new multipurpose complex for operations and staffing.

 With approvals in October 2020, BRW Architects began their work in December 2020 on the full design of all phases of the project.
 The estimated start of construction on the multipurpose event center complex is spring of 2022.
-The City of Brownwood is currently out for bid on this project.
+The complex is currently under construction with an estimated completion of early 2024.